Muriel Lester: Friendship with Gandhi

-During Ghandi's visit to England from September 1931, to attend the Second Imperial Round Table Conference on India’s future in London, the government provided a suite of rooms at the Hilton Hotel and a fleet of plush cars for him to use.
+During Gandhi's visit to England from September 1931, to attend the Second Imperial Round Table Conference on India’s future in London, the government provided a suite of rooms at the Hilton Hotel and a fleet of plush cars for him to use.
 Instead he rejected the arrangements and stayed at Kingsley Hall with his friend Lester for 12 weeks to live among the poor.
 He was accompanied by his secretary Mahadev Desai, his son Devdas Gandhi and British supporter Mirabehn.
 Gandhi would sit cross-legged on the floor to receive important visitors.
 He was warmly greeted by East Enders and local children visited Gandhi and gave him toys for his birthday.
 Lester noted that he would gently place them on window sills and in carriages during his stay and took them back to India.

 Lester also accompanied Gandhi on his tour of earthquake-shaken regions in Bihar, India, on his anti-untouchability tour during 1934.
 He said Lester "manifested the gospel of reconciliation to people in daily life as did few others" and to her that: "of all my English friends, you are by no means the least."

 Kingsley Hall now houses the Gandhi Foundation voluntary organisation.